renatoathaydes/actors/README.md

 ### Actor state

-An actor can safely maintain internal state which cannot be reached by any other actors (as it resides in its own Dart Isolate).
+An actor can safely maintain internal state which cannot be reached by any other actors (as it resides in its own Dart Isolate in the DartVM - please notice that this does not hold on the web).

-The state can include anything, even `Stream`s and open sockets, for example.
+The actor's state can include anything, even `Stream`s and open sockets, for example, except if the `Handler` is instantiated locally by using the `Actor(Handler handler)` constructor.
+For this reason, prefer to use either the `Actor.of` constructors to _wrap_ functions, or the `Actor.create(Handler Function())` constructor that ensures the `Handler` is not instantiated locally.

-However, the actor must not **initialize** anything that cannot be **sent** in a message in its constructor.

-> That's because, due to limitations of the Dart programming language, an actor gets created both in the local Isolate (which is not wanted, but unavoidable) and in its own Isolate (i.e. the _actual actor_).
-If the actor initialized
-> something that cannot be _sent_ in its constructor, the initial message sent to its Isolate would fail to be sent
-> because the Actor's `Handler` itself is part of that.

-For this reason, it's advisable to initialize the state of an actor in the `Handler`'s `init` method, which has the advantage of allowing async calls to be used.
+Initial state that requires asynchronous calls can be initialized in the `Handler`'s `init` method. `actors` guarantees that an `Actor` will never be called to handle a message before its `init` method has successfully returned.

 For example, an Actor which wraps a `HttpServer` could be initialized as shown below: